jairajrenjith/House-Price-Linear-Regression-PyTorch/README.md

 ---

+## Learning Outcomes
+- Gained hands-on experience with PyTorch tensors
+- Understood how linear regression fits into deep learning workflows
+- Learned how to structure and train models using `torch.nn.Module`
+- Practiced working with CSV datasets in machine learning tasks
+- Understood the importance of evaluation and visualization in regression problems

+---

+## Results
+- Training loss decreases steadily across epochs
+- Predicted prices closely follow the actual house prices

+---

 ## Notes
 - No external virtual environment is required
 - All experiments were conducted in Google Colab
 - The project focuses on clarity and correctness rather than hyperparameter tuning

+---

+## Conclusion
+This project demonstrates how a deep learning–style Linear Regression model can be implemented using PyTorch tensors and trained effectively on real-world numerical data.

 ---